terrytaylorbonn/terrytaylorbonn.github.io/sandbox.markdown

 My focus at one point was on LLMs.
 I thought that that was going to be the market focus.
 There is a lot of value in being able to deploy and fine-tune your own LLMs, but for most of us these skills will not be used often.

-The [wiki page](https://github.com/terrytaylorbonn/auxdrone/wiki/AI-stacks) title is "AI LLM stacks" because that was the focus.
-That wiki page is bit complicated (I simplified the right panel "Pages" TOC, and moved a lot of the TOC entries into the wiki page).
+The wiki page [**"AI LLM stacks"**](https://github.com/terrytaylorbonn/auxdrone/wiki/AI-stacks) is bit chaotic (I reorganized the wiki and moved a lot of the TOC entries into the wiki page).
 For LLMs the following wiki subpages are of interest:

 - [2.2 Demo deployments (HF, CloudFlare, etc)](https://github.com/terrytaylorbonn/auxdrone/wiki/LLM-stacks-%5C-2-Demo-deployments)
 - [2.3 Youtube demos](https://github.com/terrytaylorbonn/auxdrone/wiki/LLM-stacks-%5C-3-Youtube-demos).
 I did a lot of YouTube demos.
 Way back then (2025, a long time ago in AI-time) I had still not make the transition to working totally with LLMs (GPT) to learn new tech.